Friday, August 23, 2024

 Linda Skeers loves searching for amazing people and fascinating tidbits in history for her nonfiction projects and writing a line that makes her snort out loud for her fiction projects.
 Her most recent books are Even Better Than Sprinkles, Dinosaur Lady and Women Who Dared--with the sequel coming out in 2025.
 She's co-taught the Whispering Woods PB Writing Workshop for 20+ years and loves to mentor other writers on their publishing journey.

-Peggy Thomas is the author of 30 award-winning books including The Soil in Jackie’s Garden, and A Family of Trees: My First Book of Forests.
+Peggy Thomas is the author of 30 award-winning books including The Soil in Jackie’s Garden, a Moonbeam medalist, and A Family of Trees: My First Book of Forests.
 She is also the co-author of Anatomy of Nonfiction, a writer’s guide to crafting children’s nonfiction.
 Learn more at www.peggythomaswrites.com.

 LOCATION: